Dr Sam KirkhamLecturer

 - Acquisition of liquids by Sylheti-English bilingual children (with Kathleen McCarthy, QMUL)

-- Phonetic and phonologial variation in North West England (with Claire Nance, Lancaster)
+- Articulation of [ATR] contrasts in West Africa (with Claire Nance, Lancaster)

 I teach on the following courses:

 In 2016 I was awarded Lancaster University's Undergraduate Teaching Award, which is a university-wide prize based on student nominations and testimonials.
 I have also been nominated for Best Dissertation Supervisor and Best Student Advisor awards at Lancaster, as well as Postgraduate Tutor of the Year when I was a PhD student at Sheffield.